status-im/specs/docs/stable/2-account.md

 base64urlpad,      U,    rfc4648 with padding,                                     default
 ```

-**Note** this specification RECOMMENDs that implementations extends the standard `multibase` protocol to parse strings prepended with `0x` as `f` hexadecimal encoded bytes.
+**Note** this specification RECOMMENDs that implementations extend the standard `multibase` protocol to parse strings prepended with `0x` as `f` hexadecimal encoded bytes.

 Implementing this recommendation will allow the node to correctly interpret traditionally identified hexadecimal strings (e.g. `0x1337c0de`).